Birthday? Graduation? End of an especially long day?

 - Add vanilla extract and whisk in the cocoa powder.

-- Remove pot from heat and let it sit for 2 minutes before whisking in tapioca flour.
+- Remove pot from heat and let it sit for 2 minutes before whisking in arrowroot.

 - Place in the fridge to thicken and slightly cool.